-Questions 17.
+Questions 18.
 Salaries and wages.
 Exclude fringe benefits.
-If professional and support staff salaries cannot be separated, leave lines 17a and 17b blank with a comment stating that they are not separable and enter total staff on line 17.
+If professional, support staff and student salaries cannot be separated, enter "-1", in lines (18a), (18b) and (18c) and enter total staff salaries in line (18).

-Question 17c.
+Question 18c.
 Salaries and wages: Student Assistants.
 Report 100% of student wages regardless of budgetary source of funds.
 Include federal and local funds for work study students.

-Question 19.
+Question 20.
 Other operating expenditures.
 Exclude expenditures for buildings, maintenance, and fringe benefits.

-Questions 21-25.
-Electronic materials expenditures.
+Questions 22-26.
+Electronic expenditures.
 These items are intended to indicate what portion of your institution's total library expenditures are dedicated to electronic resources and services.
 Please use the Footnotes to indicate any electronic materials expenditures you believe not to be covered by these questions.
-Many expenditures recorded in these questions should have been included in Question 20, total library expenditures.
+Many expenditures recorded in these questions should have been included in question (21), total library expenditures.

-Question 21.
-Computer files.
-Report expenditures that are not current serials (i.e., are non-subscription, one-time, or monographic in nature) for software and machine-readable materials considered part of the collections.
-Examples include periodical backfiles, literature collections, one-time costs for JSTOR membership, etc. Expenditures reported here may be derived from any of the following categories: Monographs (Q15a), Other Library Materials (Q15c), Miscellaneous (Q15d), or Other Operating Expenditures (Q19).

 Question 22.
+One-time electronic resource purchases.
+Report expenditures that are not current serials (i.e. are non-subscription, one-time, or monographic in nature) for software and machine-readable materials considered part of the collections.
+Examples include periodical backfiles, literature collections, one-time costs for JSTOR membership, etc. Expenditures reported here may be derived from any of the following categories: Monographs (16a), Other Library Materials (16c), Miscellaneous (16d), or Other Operating Expenditures (20).

-Electronic Serials.
-Report subscription expenditures (or those which are expected to be ongoing commitments) for serial publications whose primary format is electronic and for online searches of remote databases such as OCLC FirstSearch.
-DIALOG, Lexis Nexis, etc. Examples include paid subscriptions for electronic journals and indexes/abstracts available via the Internet, CD-ROM serials, and annual access fees for resources purchased on a "one-time" basis, such as literature collections, JSTOR membership, etc. Not all items whose expenditures are counted here will be included in Total Current Serials (Question 4) or Current Serial Expenditures (Question 15b).
+Question 23.
+Ongoing electronic resource purchases.
+Report subscription expenditures (or those which are expected to be ongoing commitments) for serial publications whose primary format is electronic and for online searches of remote databases such as OCLC FirstSearch, DIALOG, Lexis-Nexis, etc. Examples include paid subscriptions for electronic journals and indexes/abstracts available via the Internet, CD-ROM serials, and annual access fees for resources purchased on a "one-time" basis, such as literature collections, JSTOR membership, etc. Not all items whose expenditures are counted here will be included in Serial titles currently received question (5) or Serials Expenditures question (16b).

-Q23.
+Question 24.
 Bibliographic Utilities, Networks, and Consortia.
-Because it is increasingly common for Libraries to enter into consortial arrangements to purchase access to electronic resources, both "Library" and "External" expenditure blanks and instructions are provided.
+Because it is increasingly common for libraries to enter into consortial arrangements to purchase access to electronic resources, both "Library" and "External" expenditure blanks and instructions are provided.
 Please use a footnote to describe expenditures that you believe are not covered by the question, or situations that do not seem to fit the instructions.